Gaming monitors are often overlooked when talking about the essential gaming gear.

 The imagery is great, especially if you love very vibrant colors.
 It is hard to imagine a better performance from a screen of this price class, at least when it comes to the image alone.

 The integrated speakers do have its issues, however.
 On rare occasions, they just stop working for a couple of seconds and they also don’t work properly when the screen is paired with a laptop.

 If you use this monitor with a great desktop and try to pair it with a laptop.
 Its performance is great.

 1800R Curvature grants a nice curve which really helps improve immersion when gaming.

 The monitor has built-in 5-watt speakers, which is really quite excellent.
 Except for rare stutter issues.

 AMD free sync is a feature we were quite surprised to see a non-gaming specific monitor have.
 However, it does a fantastic job at removing image tearing and stutter during gaming sessions.
 It is not the best free sync function compared to real gaming monitors, but it does a decent job.

 Lastly, the eye-saver mode is a real life saver, no pun intended.
 During longer gaming sessions, it can really help your eyes feel less strained.
 It reduces the use of blue lights in the colors and also removes some flicker.
 This is also much healthier for your eyes compared to regular lighting.
-We found this feature were extremely important for this monitor in particular since it naturally uses more blue lighting than most PC screens.
+We found this feature was extremely important for this monitor in particular since it naturally uses more blue lighting than most PC screens.

 The quality is as good as it gets for its price class.
 The entire screen has a nice white metallic body and feels very sturdy.

 The screen is easy to set up and don’t really have elements that feel poorly made.